 - Help people become both physically and mentally stronger.

-You are likely to be referred to a specialist mental health team which includes psychiatrists, psychologists, nurses, dieticians and other professionals.
+If anorexia is suspected, you will be referred to a specialist eating disorders team.
+This is a specialised mental health team which may include psychiatrists, psychologists, nurses, dieticians and other professionals.
 Usually this will involve outpatient appointments.
 Occasionally if you have very severe anorexia or medical complications, you may be admitted to a specialised eating disorder unit, or a medical ward in hospital.
 Medication is not usually necessary in treating anorexia.